 Category: General Questions

 IRS "Where's My Refund?"
 Tool

 Here are some tips to help taxpayers with their refund questions:

-- Have the right tax information ready before using any of the IRS refund tools.
+* Have the right tax information ready before using any of the IRS refund tools.
 This includes Social Security number, filing status and refund amount.

-- You don't need to check Where's My Refund more than once a day as your information will not change.
+* You don't need to check Where's My Refund more than once a day as your information will not change.

-- To avoid system delays, the best time to check on refunds is evening and weekends.
+* To avoid system delays, the best time to check on refunds is evening and weekends.

-- There is no need to call the IRS about your refund; the telephone service has the same information that is available on Where’s My Refund."
+* There is no need to call the IRS about your refund; the telephone service has the same information that is available on Where’s My Refund."